python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_Spec_A_paragradio.md

 This will create and display a slider, but the slider doesn't do anything yet.
 (Try sliding it to confirm.)

-To make it actually work, insert this:
+To make it actually work, update the third cell to look like this:

 ```python3
 ## 4